jimbojw/karmarank/karmarank-manifesto-0.2.0-2025-12-21-9f03368.md

 So what emerges instead is a valuation process that looks suspiciously like **common law**: adversarial argument, precedent, and testimony under bounded time.
 A peer group compares cases because leadership cannot individually price everyone.
 A judge enforces budgets and keeps the ritual moving.
 The process is messy, but it's also robust: it resists straightforward gaming better than naive metrics, and it produces a story of legitimacy that the organization can live with.

-Calibration courts are a plausibly, locally Pareto optimal mechanism—or at least an evolutionarily stable one—given leadership's constraints and objectives.
+Calibration courts are not arbitrary.
+They’re  an evolutionarily stable system, given leadership's constraints and objectives.
 This is not a claim that the system is fair, kind, unbiased, or truth-tracking.
 It's a claim about mechanism design: you can't eliminate valuation; you can only decide where it lives and how it fails.

 Because this pattern is convergent, proposals to replace it inherit the burden.
 If you want an alternative, show a Pareto improvement under the same constraints, or explicitly name the trade you're buying.
 Most "objective metric" proposals just relocate discretion to whoever owns the metric.
 The knife doesn't disappear; it gets hidden in a spreadsheet.